planbcoding/vscode-react-refactor/README.md

-This simple extension provides refactor code actions for React developers.
+This simple extension provides JSX refactor code actions for React developers.

-Recompose your overgrown JSX without worrying about the given data.
-This extension will do the dirty work for you without breaking your code.

 ## Features

--   Extract JSX element to file or function
+-   Extract JSX code parts to a new class or functionnal component
 -   Supports TypeScript and TSX
 -   Works with classes, functions and arrow functions
 -   Handles key attribute and function bindings
--   Works well with new Hooks API
+-   Compatible with React Hooks API

 ## Preview

 ![preview](assets/images/preview.gif)

-## Concept

-The `Extract to file` function uses the `Move to new file` refactor code action provided by the TS Language Service.
-This makes sure that the necessary dependencies shall be moved to the new file and the local dependencies shall be exported as well.
-The result is so satisfying using TS Language Service, no need for re-implementing such features those are already developed and work well - obviously with some corresponding modifications done.
-As TypeScript prefers named exports to default exports so this is a limitation of the extension.

-After refactoring the code, the extension runs a code formatting which will be done through the default code formatter of your VSCode instance.
-For the best result it is recommended to use Prettier extension that supports fix self closing tags, long lines etc..

-## Reporting bugs
+## 1.1.0 Update

+-   Added `Extract to Class Component` Code action
+-   Added option to config Custom Babel plugins used by parser
+-   Added option to choose generated function type
+-   Added error message on parse error
+-   Upgraded @babel modules to the latest version
+-   Removed `Extract to File` Code action for now (due to VSCode changes), workaround is to call manually `Move to new file` on the newly created Component

+## Help to debug

+### Code Action doesn't appear when select JSX code

 If something doesn't work don't panic.
-As this is an early version of the code it is also possible that you found a bug.
-Please don't hesitate to open a github issue (with specific code example) if you face any anomalies.
+Probably you use a language feature that is not recognized by the parser within you module (file).
+Now you get back an error message about what's going on.
+Based on that use Custom Babel plugins setting to configure it for your needs.
+See: https://babeljs.io/docs/en/babel-parser#plugins.

+If no luck please open an issue with
+-   smallest non-working code snippet to reproduce the issue
+-   the received error message

+### Refactoring happens but results broken code

+Please record an issue with the original code and the result after refactor executed.